 - In Process Inventory: faces the challenge of tracking data without barcodes and varying demand for preparing and moving products through their life cycle

-- On Shelf Inventory: has a short shelf life and over production causes waste
+- On Shelf Inventory: fresh food has a short shelf life and overproduction causes waste

 With the help of AI forecasting within the FreshIQ platform, many of these inventory challenges are minimized for the order automation process.
 By combining internal data (products, promotions, locations, etc.) with external data (events, holidays, weather, etc.), an AI demand forecast can be created to make automated replenishment decisions by store, by product, or even by hour.
 Within FreshIQ, retailers have smart cycle counts and a financial inventory at their fingertips where the system allows for period over period reporting with a detailed shrink analysis displaying both known and unknown loss.